Stepainpy/uintN_t/README.md

 - [x] Add support for C++11
 - [x] Add literal check in operator
 - [ ] Full implement Toom-Cook algorithm with k = 4
-- [ ] Add conversion from string or istream
+- [ ] Add conversion from string or istream (P.S.: istream is done)